janogonzalez/janogonzalez.github.io/about.md

 Previously, I was breaking down [SoundCloud][soundcloud]'s monolith into microservices.
-Before that, I was the CTO for a small startup and also spent many creating middleware for banks and retail.
+Before that, I was the CTO for a small startup and also spent many years creating middleware for banks and retail.

 I also make [music][music].
 In the last few years I've focused on synths, specially modular ones.